 When should you use a face mask?

 Some people with COVID-19 display very mild symptoms or none at all so using face masks can help to protect others.
 The coronavirus that causes COVID-19 spreads via minuscule droplets in the air which can be passed on through talking, coughing, sneezing, and singing.
-Therefore, using a face mask in most indoor spaces is recommended or required by law.

 How you should be using a face mask